MedicalDataAnalysis/Heart_Disease-Wisconsin-/_Report/report.md

   14. 58 (num) diagnosis of heart disease (the predicted attribute)

-  Complete attribute documentation:
-  1. id: patient identification number
-  2. ccf: social security number (I replaced this with a dummy value of 0)
-  3. age: age in years
-  4. sex: sex (1 = male; 0 = female)
-  5. painloc: chest pain location (1 = substernal; 0 = otherwise)
-  6. painexer (1 = provoked by exertion; 0 = otherwise)
-  7. relrest (1 = relieved after rest; 0 = otherwise)
-  8. pncaden (sum of 5, 6, and 7)
-  9. cp: chest pain type
-      - Value 1: typical angina
-      - Value 2: atypical angina
-      - Value 3: non-anginal pain
-      - Value 4: asymptomatic

-  10. trestbps: resting blood pressure (in mm Hg on admission to the hospital)
-  11. htn
-  12. chol: serum cholestoral in mg/dl
-  13. smoke: I believe this is 1 = yes; 0 = no (is or is not a smoker)
-  14. cigs (cigarettes per day)
-  15. years (number of years as a smoker)
-  16. fbs: (fasting blood sugar > 120 mg/dl)  (1 = true; 0 = false)
-  17. dm (1 = history of diabetes; 0 = no such history)
-  18. famhist: family history of coronary artery disease (1 = yes; 0 = no)
-  19. restecg: resting electrocardiographic results
-  -- Value 0: normal
-  -- Value 1: having ST-T wave abnormality (T wave inversions and/or ST elevation or depression of > 0.05 mV)
-  -- Value 2: showing probable or definite left ventricular hypertrophy by Estes' criteria
-  20. ekgmo (month of exercise ECG reading)
-  21. ekgday(day of exercise ECG reading)
-  22. ekgyr (year of exercise ECG reading)
-  23. dig (digitalis used furing exercise ECG: 1 = yes; 0 = no)
-  24. prop (Beta blocker used during exercise ECG: 1 = yes; 0 = no)
-  25. nitr (nitrates used during exercise ECG: 1 = yes; 0 = no)
-  26. pro (calcium channel blocker used during exercise ECG: 1 = yes; 0 = no)
-  27. diuretic (diuretic used used during exercise ECG: 1 = yes; 0 = no)
-  28. proto: exercise protocol
-    - 1 = Bruce
-    - 2 = Kottus
-    - 3 = McHenry
-    - 4 = fast Balke
-    - 5 = Balke
-    - 6 = Noughton
-    - 7 = bike 150 kpa min/min
-    - 8 = bike 125 kpa min/min
-    - 9 = bike 100 kpa min/min
-    - 10 = bike 75 kpa min/min
-    - 11 = bike 50 kpa min/min
-    - 12 = arm ergometer
-  29. thaldur: duration of exercise test in minutes
-  30. thaltime: time when ST measure depression was noted
-  31. met: mets achieved
-  32. thalach: maximum heart rate achieved
-  33. thalrest: resting heart rate
-  34. tpeakbps: peak exercise blood pressure (first of 2 parts)
-  35. tpeakbpd: peak exercise blood pressure (second of 2 parts)
-  36. dummy
-  37. trestbpd: resting blood pressure
-  38. exang: exercise induced angina (1 = yes; 0 = no)
-  39. xhypo: (1 = yes; 0 = no)
-  40. oldpeak = ST depression induced by exercise relative to rest
-  41. slope: the slope of the peak exercise ST segment
-    - Value 1: upsloping
-    - Value 2: flat
-    - Value 3: downsloping
-  42. rldv5: height at rest
-  43. rldv5e: height at peak exercise
-  44. ca: number of major vessels (0-3) colored by flourosopy
-  45. restckm: irrelevant
-  46. exerckm: irrelevant
-  47. restef: rest raidonuclid (sp?) ejection fraction
-  48. restwm: rest wall (sp?) motion abnormality
-    - 0 = none
-    - 1 = mild or moderate
-    - 2 = moderate or severe
-    - 3 = akinesis or dyskmem (sp?)
-  49. exeref: exercise radinalid (sp?) ejection fraction
-  50. exerwm: exercise wall (sp?) motion
-  51. thal: 3 = normal; 6 = fixed defect; 7 = reversable defect
-  52. thalsev: not used
-  53. thalpul: not used
-  54. earlobe: not used
-  55. cmo: month of cardiac cath (sp?)  (perhaps "call")
-  56. cday: day of cardiac cath (sp?)
-  57. cyr: year of cardiac cath (sp?)
-  58. num: diagnosis of heart disease (angiographic disease status)
-    - Value 0: < 50% diameter narrowing
-    - Value 1: > 50% diameter narrowing
-    - (in any major vessel: attributes 59 through 68 are vessels)
-  59. lmt
-  60. ladprox
-  61. laddist
-  62. diag
-  63. cxmain
-  64. ramus
-  65. om1
-  66. om2
-  67. rcaprox
-  68. rcadist
-  69. lvx1: not used
-  70. lvx2: not used
-  71. lvx3: not used
-  72. lvx4: not used
-  73. lvf: not used
-  74. cathef: not used
-  75. junk: not used
-  76. name: last name of patient

-   (I replaced this with the dummy string "name")

 7. Missing Attribute Values: Several.
 Distinguished with value -9.0.

 ### 1.2.2 Sample Data Outline